-The KEYWORD_SET function returns a Boolean value based on the value of the specified expression.
-It returns a True (1) if its argument is defined and nonzero, and False (0) otherwise.
+The KEYWORD_SET function returns a byte value based on the value of the specified expression.
+It returns 1 (true) if its argument is defined and nonzero, and 0 (false) otherwise.
 The exact rules used to determine this are given in Return Value below.

 Suppose that you are writing an IDL procedure that has the following procedure definition line:

 PRO myproc, KEYW1 = keyw1, KEYW2 = keyw2